-Agency products and services are a closely interwoven and inter-dependent set of tools used to identify, evaluate, protect and recognize historic resources.
+Agency products and services are a closely interwoven and inter-dependent set of tools used to identify, evaluate, protect, and recognize historic resources.
 Other programs guide and support a wide variety of stakeholders as they ensure that Virginia's rich history continues to play a role in building an economically and environmentally strong future for the Commonwealth, its citizens, and its communities.
 The agency's mission-critical services include:

-- · Surveys to identify and share information on a growing inventory of more than 225,000 historic buildings, sites, districts, objects and structures - State and National registers of historic places, the Historical Highway Markers Program which recognize historic places and educate the public about their significance. - An archive available to the public for purposes of research, and an online cultural resource inventory providing mapping and geographic information about individual properties, sites, and historic districts, and evaluative information about their significance. - Review of proposed historic rehabilitation projects and technical assistance to property owners to ensure the work conducted meets the program requirements in order to qualify for tax credits.
+• Surveys to identify and share information about buildings, sites, districts, objects and structures of national, state and local historic significance •The Historical Highway Markers Program to recognize historic places and educates the public about their significance,

+•State and National registers to honor and document the significance of historic places and inform the rehabilitation tax credit and environmental review responsibilities discussed below, •An archive available to the public for purposes of research and a constantly expanding online cultural resource inventory of 250,000 records detailing individual properties, sites, and districts.
+Records are accompanied with the evaluative information regarding historic significance, and specific mapping and geographic information essential for infrastructure and development project planning.

+• Review of proposed historic rehabilitation projects and technical assistance to property owners to ensure the work conducted meets the program requirements in order to qualify for tax credits.
 Potential changes to the state and federal tax credit programs may impact the volume of new tax credit applications; staffing changes within the National Park Service office that administers the federal program may also affect how applications are processed.
 DHR's aging IT infrastructure may significantly affect the ability to collect, analyze, and distribute data on the program and projects; accessibility and accuracy of this data is critical to providing the Executive Branch agencies, General Assembly, and public with information on the program.